 A survey, in chronological fashion, of the growth of the Church from the time of the apostles to the modern era.
 The teaching and learning strategies attempt to relate the past with its context and significance.
 Students are guided to read some key documents of the Church's history to complement the approach of the lectures and the textbooks.
-This course fulfills the requirements for RS 2250E.
 (Antirequisites: RS 170 & 250E, Historical Theology 221A/222B & 5221A/5222B.)
+This course is offered in person.